Citizen Science Identification of Isolated Blue Stellar Systems in the Virgo cluster: Citizen Science Search

 \item Rank 0 - In addition to these ranks we also kept track of any unexpected object that is not a contaminant but also did not fit into the above classification scheme.
 We consider them ``out of pocket" candidates and designate them to rank 0.
 These objects are generally much larger and brighter than blue blobs.
 We suspect that most are dwarf galaxies being disrupted.

 \end{itemize}

-Out of the 658 candidates, the final ranking resulted in 19 rank 1 BCs and 22 rank 2 BCs, summarized in Table \ref{table1}.
+Out of the 658 candidates, the final ranking resulted in 19 rank 1 BCs and 21 rank 2 BCs, summarized in Table \ref{table1}.
 Six out of the 19 rank 1 objects were previous discoveries that were also identified by citizen scientists.
 Three out of the 13 new rank 1 BCs were identified by the research team prior to the citizen science search.
 The table lists the $i$, $g$, and $NUV$ magnitudes, stellar mass estimates, NUV star formation rate estimate, \hi mass, \hi velocity, \halpha velocity, and oxygen abundance of the candidates wherever possible.
 Further details of how these were measured are given in \S\ref{sec:HETdata} and \S\ref{sec:starsgas}.
 Furthermore, we have compiled a catalog of all 56 jellyfish structures belonging to 44 individual galaxies identified in the Virgo cluster through our search.
 These are presented in Table \ref{jellytable} in Appendix \ref{jellystablesec}.

 The objects listed in Table~\ref{table1} have unique identifiers based on their coordinates (column one), however, we also list other names (column two) that have been used for the same objects (or their counterparts at other wavelengths) in the literature.
 In addition, this column includes a shorter BC number that was used during our earlier working catalog.
 We retain these as some of our earlier works and observations used these identifiers.
-They are also used in some figures where labeling with the coordinate string would be impractical.
+They are also used in some figures and cases of repetitive instances in sections where labeling with the coordinate string would be impractical.

 Throughout the paper, we endeavor to use the term ``blue blob" to refer to the class of objects, and ``confirmed blue blobs" for rank 1 objects that have a velocity measurement consistent with the Virgo cluster membership and a measurement confirming their high metallicity. ``Blue blob candidate" or ``BC" can refer to any of our candidates, but is mostly used for those that have not been confirmed as part of the Virgo cluster or those that have no metallicity measurement.